business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Source: Amazon

 This book is designed to enhance your level of intelligence around designing and launching a new product.
 It focuses on the skills and knowledge essential to making a viable product.
-Hall uses research and analyses to help you develop an effective sales process, marketing strategies and other business techniques.
+Hall uses research and analysis to help you develop an effective sales process, marketing strategies and other business techniques.

 7. Cosmos by Carl Sagan